sumanth91/interview-component/README.md

  - Displays whether or not a time matches with all other schedules in the group.
    For example, if all schedules being compared leave on Monday mornings at 6:00 AM, the Monday AM schedules would have a checkmark and blue color, indicating that they match.
  - The image file provided shows how the component should look.

+If there are any ambiguities about the requirements of this interview, please speak with either (Sean Graves)[mailto:sean@rideshark.com] or (Bryan Rayner)[mailto:bryan@rideshark.com].

 ## Data schema